dotnet/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

     This file is a code-behind file that contains code to handle the events declared in *MainWindow.xaml*.
 This file contains a partial class for the window defined in XAML.

 7. If you're using C#, change the `MainWindow` class to derive from <xref:System.Windows.Navigation.NavigationWindow>.
 (In Visual Basic, this happens automatically when you change the window in XAML.)
+Your C# code should now look like this:

    Example code: